lucydot/ChooChoo/docs/instructors/setup.md

 There are three ways to get the files required to run ChooChoo:

 1. Copy the [choochoo-template repository](https://github.com/lucydot/ChooChoo-template/) and specify the objectives/questions/tutorials for your course.
-2. Fork an [existing choochoo repository](./existing.md) and use or extend objectives/questions/tutorials from an existing ChooChoo project.
+2. Fork an [existing choochoo repository](../existing.md) and use or extend objectives/questions/tutorials from an existing ChooChoo project.
 3. Integrate ChooChoo into an existing Github repository.

 The third option (integrate) requires a good understanding of Github.
-If you are new to Github we recommend copying the [choochoo-template](https://github.com/lucydot/ChooChoo-template/) or an [existing choochoo repository](./existing.md).
+If you are new to Github we recommend copying the [choochoo-template](https://github.com/lucydot/ChooChoo-template/) or an [existing choochoo repository](../existing.md).
 For more setup details please select a tab below.

 === "Copy template"

     1. Visit https://github.com/lucydot/ChooChoo-template/
-    2. Click on the green `Use this template` button towards the top-right hand corner
+    2. Click on the green `Use this template` button towards the top-right hand corner and select `Create a new repository`
     3. Specify the owner, repository name and description
-    4. Click on `Copy repository from template`
+    4. Click on `Create repository`

 === "Fork existing"